movivi/movivi/README.md

 <br/>

 P.S.
-My personal website hosted on **Github Pages** will be integrated here, until then here's my CV 🐣
+My personal website hosted on **Github Pages** will be integrated here soon, until then here's my CV 🐣

 <!--